 NOTE 1 Shaded areas in tables give the range of test piece dimensions or volumes of test water that are likely to be impracticable for use in laboratory conditions.
-In particular, 15 litres is likely to be the limiting volume for test water.
+In particular, 15 l is likely to be the limiting volume for test water.

-NOTE 2 In general, the tabulated values for dimensions (I) and (d) have been rounded to the nearest 5 millimetres and volumes of test water have been rounded to the nearest 5 mm.
+NOTE 2 In general, the tabulated values for dimensions (I) and (d) have been rounded to the nearest 5 mm and volumes of test water have been rounded to the nearest 5 mm.

-NOTE 3 In the case of organoleptic testing, it should be noted that a minimum volume of approximately two litres of migration water is required to carry out determinations.
+NOTE 3 In the case of migration testing, it should be noted that the minimum volume depends on required parameters (between one to 5 I of migration water needed to carry out the determinations).